SCOPE: Structured Prototype-Guided Adaptation for EEG Foundation Models with Limited Labels: Methodology

 We adopt a warm-up adaptation strategy that starts with supervised training on $\mathcal{D}_l$, and gradually incorporates unlabeled data for semi-supervised updates on $\mathcal{D}_u$.
 Each labeled mini-batch is paired with a fixed number of unlabeled samples to control the influence of pseudo-labels and prevent noisy supervision from dominating early training.
 Unlabeled data are sampled cyclically, so an epoch does not necessarily iterate over $\mathcal{D}_u$.

 The semi-supervised loss is computed with sample-wise confidence weighting.
 For each unlabeled sample $\mathbf{X}_j \in \mathcal{D}_u$, a pseudo-label $\hat{y}_j$ and a confidence score $\gamma_j \in (0,1)$ are obtained from the supervision construction, and a combined agreement-confidence mask $m_j$ is applied.
-The resulting pseudo-supervised loss is defined as
+The overall training objective is